juju2143/noto-emoji/README.md

 emoji, even though that would make a lot of flags in the emoji picker!
 Unicode already have something in place to represent all of them, so they should all be there.

+Want your region to be included in this font?
+Feel free to file [an issue](https://github.com/juju2143/noto-emoji/issues/new) about it!

 ## Building NotoColorEmoji